brian-wastle/Lambda-DynamoDB-Resources/README.md

 ## Collaboration

 Please improve upon this code within the limitations of its license.
 Any input will be appreciated.
-Fork approval will only be required for first-time contributors.